icebelly29/bLoom/README.md

 ## How It Works

-The `hand_holding_detector.py` script initializes a ROS2 node that:
+The detector scripts initialize ROS2 nodes that:
-1.  **Subscribes** to the `/hobot_hand_lmk_detection` topic to receive real-time hand keypoint data.
+1.  **Subscribe** to the `/hobot_hand_lmk_detection` topic to receive real-time hand keypoint data.
-2.  **Analyzes** the incoming data to check if at least two hands are present in the camera's view.
+2.  **Analyze** the incoming data to check if at least two hands are present in the camera's view.
-3.  **Calculates** the Euclidean distance between the wrists (keypoint 0) of the first two detected hands.
+3.  **Calculate** distances and interaction scores between detected hands using different methods:
+    - **Standard detector**: Uses wrist-to-wrist distance
+    - **Handshake detector**: Uses palm centers and fingertip-to-palm contacts
-4.  **Detects Holding**: If the distance between the wrists falls below a configurable threshold, it registers a "holding" event.
+4.  **Detect Holding**: When the detection criteria are met for a configurable number of consecutive frames, it registers a "holding" event.
-5.  **Sends a Serial Signal**: Upon the initial detection of a "holding" state, it sends a single `1` character over the specified serial port.
-It is stateful and will not send another signal until the hands are released and the holding gesture is initiated again.
+5.  **Send Serial Signals**:
+    - Sends `"open"` (newline-terminated) when holding is detected
+    - Waits a minimum duration (default 10 seconds)
+    - Sends `"close"` only after the minimum duration AND hands are released
+    - Includes cooldown period and pair tracking to prevent rapid state changes

 ## Requirements